Skip to main content

 Durham Photographic Society has been running more or less continuously since 1892.
 We are a community of photography enthusiasts who share a passion for capturing the world around us in all its shapes and form.

-You can guarentee a warm welcome and you can attend for up to four meetings before having to commit to membership which is currently
+They meet Thursdays most weeks at St Oswald’s Church Institute, Church Street, Durham.
+DH1 3DQ at 7-30pm.
+You can guarantee a warm welcome and you can attend for up two meetings before having to commit to membership which is currently £55 per year & Students/Juniors £27-50 per year.

 Are you interested in displaying your work at the Botanic Garden?